ckorgial/ICAAE/README.md

 #  Interpretable Face Aging: Enhancing Conditional Adversarial Autoencoders with LIME Explanations

 This repository was created with the aim of incorporating an Explanatory System in the Conditional Adversarial Autoencoder (CAAE).
 The main source of inspiration was the paper [Age Progression/Regressionby Conditional Adversarial Autoencoder](https://openaccess.thecvf.com/content_cvpr_2017/html/Zhang_Age_ProgressionRegression_by_CVPR_2017_paper.html) proposed by (Zhang, Song, et al.).
 Moreover, the paper [xAI-GAN: Enhancing Generative Adversarial Networks via Explainable AI Systems](https://arxiv.org/abs/2002.10438) proposed by (Nagisetyy, Graves, et al.) formed the base of adding xAI methods in CAAE.
-Endly, thanks to Mattan Serry and the [AgeProgression](https://github.com/mattans/AgeProgression) work, we devoloped our code in PyTorch.
+Finally, thanks to Mattan Serry and the [AgeProgression](https://github.com/mattans/AgeProgression) work, we developed our code in PyTorch.

 # Our Paper

+This repo contains the codes of the proposed Interpretable Conditional Adversarial Autoencoder (ICAAE) described in the [**Interpretable Face Aging: Enhancing Conditional Adversarial Autoencoders with LIME Explanations**]() paper.
+The paper is published in the proceedings of the ***2024 IEEE International Conference on Acoustics, Speech, and Signal Processing*** (ICASSP 2024).

 # Dataset

 The dataset we used for training was the CACD + UTKFace which consists of 21267 images in 7 age classes.
-FGNET with 1002 images used for the test purpose.
+FGNET with 1002 images was used for the test purpose.
 The data folder can be downloaded through [Google Drive](https://drive.google.com/drive/folders/1AvYtsiAiZaO611AMGBK8fSFCqrUlBOOf?usp=sharing).

 # Prerequisites